Theatre of War 3: Korea

 - 25 % negative mentions

-The gameplay is marred by significant issues, including frequent crashes that can be mitigated by capping the framerate, as well as jerky controls and numerous bugs that detract from the overall experience.
-The tutorial fails to adequately teach players the game's mechanics, which is particularly problematic given its focus on micro-management.
+The gameplay is marred by significant issues, including frequent crashes, jerky controls, and numerous bugs and glitches that detract from the overall experience.
+The tutorial fails to adequately teach players the game mechanics, which is particularly problematic given the game's focus on micro-management.
 Overall, these factors contribute to a frustrating gameplay experience that may disappoint fans of similar strategy games.

-“After about 5 minutes of gameplay, it feels like Men of War: Assault Squad 2 (not sure about the other Men of War games, I've only played the second).”
+“After about 5 minutes of gameplay, it feels like Men of War: Assault Squad 2 (not sure about the other Men of Wars, I've only played the second).”

 “It has really jerky controls and bad gameplay.”